joelparkerhenderson/system-quality-attributes/doc/scalability/index.md

 * Heterogeneous scalability is the ability to adopt components from different vendors.

+**Define scalable:** <span data-chatgpt-prompt="define scalable (computers and software)">Scalable refers to the ability of computer hardware, software or applications to adapt to increased demand or usage, without sacrificing performance or functionality.
+It means that a system can handle an increase in workload or users in a cost-effective manner without compromising quality or speed.
+The scalability of a system is usually achieved through the use of efficient hardware and software architectures, as well as the ability to add more resources or capacity as needed.</span>

 ## See Also

 * [Wikipedia: Scalability](https://wikipedia.org/wiki/Scalability): Scalability is the property of a system to handle a growing amount of work by adding resources to the system.
 In computing, scalability is a characteristic of computers, networks, algorithms, networking protocols, programs and applications.

 * [Dictionary: scalability](https://www.dictionary.com/browse/scalability): Scalability. the ability of something, esp a computer system, to adapt to increased demands.

-* [OpenAI: scalable](https:://openai.com): <span data-chatgpt-prompt="define scalable (computers and software)">Scalable refers to the ability of computer hardware, software or applications to adapt to increased demand or usage, without sacrificing performance or functionality.
-It means that a system can handle an increase in workload or users in a cost-effective manner without compromising quality or speed.
-The scalability of a system is usually achieved through the use of efficient hardware and software architectures, as well as the ability to add more resources or capacity as needed.</span>